 The medical device market is saturated with numerous brands, and it is your job to stand out amongst them.
 You not only need to get in front of the customer but create enough impact to be remembered and ultimately stimulate a purchase.
 Another consideration is that there are usually multiple individuals making the purchase decision including physicians, administrators, department heads, and executives.
-The medical device market worldwide sales are predicted to be $475 billion, increasing to $595 billion by the year 2024.
+The global medical devices market size is expected to hit around $671.49 billion by 2027.
 How will you stand out from the crowd and capture more of the market?

-The following are 5 marketing strategies to help you increase brand recognition to generate more sales.
+Five marketing strategies to help you increase brand recognition to generate more sales

 Though you have a brand, it is important to evaluate its position in the market and strategize a campaign to increase awareness and differentiate yourself from the competition.
 Brand recognition involves cultivating a brand identity that encompasses what you want to portray.
 It should convey the values and principles it makes to your customers, which can change as the company evolves.
 A successful brand will connect with customers and reinforce the idea about who they are or aspire to be.
 That philosophy will allow the brand to be believed and cause a desire to switch to buy your device.

 Medical device companies have not been recognized as creating strong brands in the market.
 Not one pure medical device company appeared in the top 50 brands in Interbrand’s global rankings.
 There were cross-sector companies such as Philips and Siemens that made it on the list.
 Johnson and Johnson ranked 77 but mainly for its consumer division.
 Their medical device companies such as Ethicon, who rarely use the Johnson & Johnson name, were not listed.